lynaghk/sandboxtron/readme.md

 sb most #offline, but access to most folders on computer (except the secret ones)
 ```

+If an app doesn't work, search for "sandbox" in `Console.app` to see what permissions the app was denied.

 When running in a sandbox, the following env vars will be defined: